-Operating expenses are 60% related to personnel costs.
+Operating expenses are 61.8% related to personnel costs.
 The balance of operating expenses is for supplies, other services, and capital outlay items below the capitalization threshold, financial aid, insurance, utilities and depreciation expense.

-State apportionment is generated based on the workload measures reported to the state by the District.
-The District has experienced increases in the various workload measures.
+State apportionment is generated based on the FTES reported to the state by the District.
+The District has experienced increases in FTES but only 33% of the increase was funded in 07-08.